serverless-minecraft/master/README.md

 For anyone reading this right now, the work for this is all in a single private repo atm, I'm intending to clean it up and break it apart for proper publication.

+# Usage

+Take a copy of this repo, edit `config.sh` and replace the domain name and region, then run the `./createCluster.sh` script to create the cluster.

+More instructions to come - not functional yet.